silver-ag/42/README.md

 ## Language

 Source code is a number.
-That numbers base-9 digits are taken, in order from least to most significant, as instructions of a slightly modified brainfuck as follows:
+That number's base-9 digits are taken, in order from least to most significant, as instructions of a slightly modified brainfuck as follows:
 | Base-9 Digit | Instruction |
 |-------|-------------|
 | 0 | `+` |